 Victoria joined the Wellness Center in 2013.
 She received her B.A. in Psychology from New York University, her Master of Public Health degree from Emory University, is a Certified Health Education Specialist, and received a certificate of completion in Sexuality Education from the University of Michigan in 2015.
-She is also a DrPH student at USF Tampa and she's the only AASECT Certified Sexuality Educator in Tampa Bay.
-She believes that health promotion enhances the college experience by helping young adults become better students through overall better health and wellness.
-She is also the advisor for P.E.E.R.S.
-(Promoting Education, Empowerment, Education, and Support).
-Her areas of interest include sexual health, alcohol and other drugs, LGBTQIA+ health issues, healthy relationships, domestic and relationship violence prevention, nutrition and healthy cooking, program planning, and evaluation.
-She teaches 2 classes at USF St. Petersburg: Health for Life and Human Sexuality.
-Victoria is a lead Safe Zone Trainer.
+She is also a DrPH candidate at USF Tampa and she's the only sole-AASECT Certified Sexuality Educator in Tampa Bay.
+She believes that health promotion enhances the college experience by helping adults become better students through overall better health and wellness.
+She is also the advisor for the USF St. Pete HEAT (Health Education Action Team).
+Her areas of interest include sexual health, alcohol and other drugs, LGBTQIA+ health issues, healthy relationships, violence prevention, nutrition and healthy cooking, program planning, and evaluation.
+She is also adjunct faculty and teaches Psychology of Human Sexuality.